ShahuPatil07/Learner-Space-Computer-Vision/Week 3/README.md

 2. Now it's time to explore [Convolutional Neural Network](./CNN), the most efficient NN to deal with image data.
 5. Let's put our knowledge to the test and tackle the [Assignments](./Assignment).

-**Congratulations** on completing the second week!
+**Congratulations** on completing the third week!
 We hope you've gained valuable insights that have sparked your enthusiasm and interest in machine learning.
-Next week, we'll delve into the expansive realm of CNN, a powerful approach for image related problems.
 Keep your enthusiasm high, and we are excited to see you in the next week.